HenryGeorgist/statistics/README.md

 The library is split into two major packages Distributions and MomentFunctions.

 ##Distributions
 Distributions is a repository for implementations of the abstract class ContinuousDistribution.
 Currently Normal, Triangular, Exponential, Gumbel, Rayleigh, and Uniform have been mostly implemented.
-On deck for development are Beta, Gamma, LogNormal, LogPearsonIII, TruncatedLogNormal, TruncatedNormal, and Emperical.
+On deck for development are Beta, Gamma, LogNormal, TruncatedLogNormal, TruncatedNormal, and Emperical.

 ##MomentFunctions
 MomentFunctions is a repository for classes that perform operations on data arrays or streams that describe the data with various typical statistics like mean standard deviation etc.  Not only are method of moments utilized but also Linear moments.
-Currently only the inline algorithm for mean and standard deviation has been developed for method of moments (we call it product moments).
-In the future skew and Kurtosis will be developed in a Product Moments class.
+BasicProductMoments (and BasicProductMomentsHistogram) utilize an inline algorithm for mean and standard deviation for method of moments (we use the moniker product moments to refer to traditional method of moments, to differentiate between MOM and linear moments...).
+ProductMoments requires the entire dataset to be supplied to the constructor, it loops through the data twice, but it also calculates Skew and Kurtosis.